d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     * "domain": **REQUIRED**

-        Must contain the Policy Domain the report is about.
+        The Policy Domain the report is about.

     * "discovery_method": **OPTIONAL**

-        Must contain the method used to discover the DMARC Policy Record during evaluation.
+        The method used to discover the DMARC Policy Record during evaluation.
 The available values are "psl" and "treewalk", where "psl" is the method from [@?RFC7489] and the "treewalk" is described in [@!I-D.ietf-dmarc-dmarcbis].